qubd/mini_ecdsa/README.md

 ['Inf', '(-1,0)', '(1,2)', '(1,-2)']
 ```

 In this case, the finite order rational points on the curve form a cyclic group of order four.
-You can also mess around with arithmetic on the curve by adding points, multiplying them by integers (remember multiplication in this context means repeated addition), and so on.
+You can also mess around with arithmetic on the curve by adding points and multiplying them by integers (remember multiplication in this context means repeated addition).

 ```
 >>> C = Curve(0, 1, 2, 0)